Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Lower Bounds for TEXP and TRP

 We start this section with a simple lower bound for $\texp$, which is a {fairly straightforward adaptation} of the known lower bound of $\Omega(n^2)$ time steps~\cite{ErlebachHK21}.
 Following that, we give a lower bound of $\Omega(n \log n)$ time steps for $\trp$.
 For this we describe the construction of a temporal graph that is connected and has only a single orbit.
 We then show how an adversary can choose the starting positions of the two agents that want to meet in order to delay their meeting.
 Intuitively, the graph we create is a cycle that changes repeatedly after some number of steps.
 By our construction, the adversary can make sure that after every change of the graph, the two agents are placed far away from each other.
 In the end, we also show that the resulting lower bound for $\trp$ yields a corresponding lower bound for $\texp$.

-\begin{lemma} For any $1\le r\le n$, there exist $n$-vertex instances of $\texp$ with orbit number $r$ that require $\Omega(rn)$ time steps to be explored. \end{lemma}

-\begin{proof} Assume without loss of generality that $n$ is even.
+\begin{lemma} For any $1\le r\le n$, there exist $n$-vertex instances of $\texp$ with orbit number $r$ that require $\Omega(rn)$ time steps to be explored. \end{lemma} { \begin{proof} Assume without loss of generality that $n$ is even.
 For $r=1$, the lower bound is trivial as any $n$-vertex temporal graph requires $\Omega(n)$ time steps to be explored.
 Next, assume $2\le r\le \frac{n}{2}$.
 The lower bound of $\Omega(n^2)$ presented by Erlebach et al.~\cite{ErlebachHK21} is based on the construction of a temporal graph $\mathcal{G}$ with vertex set $V$ and lifetime $\ell$ such that at each time step $t \in [\ell]$ the graph $G_{t}$ forms a star as follows: the vertex set $V$ is partitioned into two sets $A$ and $B$, each of size~$\frac{n}{2}$.
 We modify this construction by letting $A$ consists of $r-1$ vertices and $B$ of the remaining vertices.
 In each of the first $r-1$ time steps, a different vertex of $A$ is chosen to be the center of the star.
 Vertices of $B$ are never centers of a star.
 This pattern repeats, i.e., in each time step $t>r-1$, the graph $G_t$ is equal to the graph $G_{t-(r-1)}$.
 The lifetime of the graph is set to $\ell=n^2$.
 By construction, all vertices of $A$ form their own orbit of size $1$ (each center is uniquely identified by the first time step where it is a center), and all vertices of $B$ form one orbit together.
 Thus, the graph has $(r-1)+1=r$ orbits.
 As shown by Erlebach et al., it takes $\Theta(r)$ time steps to go from one vertex of $B$ to another.
 Thus, visiting all vertices, in particular those in~$B$, takes $\Omega(r|B|)=\Omega(rn)$ time steps.
 Here, we have used that $r\le \frac{n}{2}$ implies $|B|\ge \frac{n}{2}+1$.